-The EIS shall describe and identify any biological species of conservation status and their habitat, i.e. species listed in Schedule 1 of the federal Species at Risk Act, species with a status designation proposed by the Committee on the Status of Endangered Wildlife in Canada and species listed in the Quebec Act respecting threatened or vulnerable species.
+The EIS shall describe and identify any biological species of conservation status and their habitat, i.e. species listed in Schedule 1 of the federal Species at Risk Act, species with a status designation proposed by the Committee on the Status of Endangered Wildlife in Canada11 (in particular the Woodland Caribou) and species listed in the Quebec Act respecting threatened or vulnerable species.